drew-abbo/mcfunc_compiler/dev/spec.md

 file "C:/Windows/System32" = ``;
 ```

+File paths can only contain letters, numbers, underscores, dots, and dashes
+(plus the slash character as a separator).

 At the start of compilation the contents of the namespace folder and the hidden
 namespace folder are removed.
 As compilation goes on files and directories will
 be created.
 If there is any conflict here compilation will fail.
 This means that